 Since the father’s motives did not pose a threat of harm and were not vindictive, and his move did have a reasonable purpose (to gain employment and be near the support network of his family), the mother did not have any grounds on which to object.
 In a unanimous opinion, the Supreme Court of TN ordered that the father be named the primary residential parent and granted permission for the father to relocate to Arizona with the child.
 You can read the full opinion here.

 If you plan to relocate with your child and share custody, be sure you are following the correct procedures to ensure everything goes as smoothly as possible.
 Contact Lewis Williams at 615-255-2893 if you have questions before you plan to move.
-We offer free consultations for Divorce and Family Law.
+He is an expert in Divorce and Family Law.